I'm 25, I Make $38,300 & I Work For A Non-Profit

 2:30 p.m. — We get IKEA lunch.
 I get their macaroni and cheese.
 T. buys me mine.
 It's not nearly as good as nostalgia had me believing.

-4:30 p.m. — Once back in our neighborhood, we grab pancetta from our local grocery store.
+4:30 p.m. — Once back in our neighbourhood, we grab pancetta from our local grocery store.
 T. pays.

 6 p.m. — I pop down to our gym and spin for 40 minutes.
 Our gym is pretty small so our condo board voted to keep it open.
 Only one unit can go at a time, and I scored a 6 p.m. spot on a Sunday.
 So lucky!
 Afterward, I have a bath and soak while reading my book.